codacy/codacy-mcp-server/README.md

 The following tools are available through the Codacy MCP Server:

+### Repository Setup and Management

+- `codacy_setup_repository`: Add or follow a repository in Codacy if not already present.
+This tool ensures the repository is registered with Codacy, allowing further analysis and management.

 ### Organization and Repository Management

 - `codacy_list_organizations`: List organizations with pagination support.